 On entry to SALE_PMI, one of the general registers contains the type of PMI interrupt and the interrupt vector value.
-The processor state at entry to SALE_PMI and the exit conditions from SALE_PMI to PALE_PMI are fully documented in the Intel® IA-64 Architecture Software Developer's Manual.
+The processor state at entry to SALE_PMI and the exit conditions from SALE_PMI to PALE_PMI are fully documented in the Intel® ItaniumTM Architecture Software Developer's Manual.

 SALE_PMI is entered in physical mode with PSR.i and PSR.ic bits set to 0 (interrupt and interrupt collection bits disabled).
-SALE_PMI is entered in the IA-64 ISA regardless of the current processor state.
+SALE_PMI executes in the Itanium processor system environment regardless of the current processor state.
 The processing steps for various PMI events within the SAL layer are platform and SAL implementation-dependent.
 At the end of processing the PMI, SALE_PMI returns to PALE_PMI using branch register B0.
 There is neither a requirement nor a way to clear a pending PMI interrupt.